Easy Ways to Cut Epoxy Resin Like a Pro

 Always cut epoxy resin with a sharp blade or box cutter before it has fully cured is a quick and easy way to remove over-pour or drips from your project.

-The epoxy resin is left to cure to a gell state before it has hardened to its final state. a box cutter is used to slice off the overhang or drips, as the epoxy is still soft it is easy to slice with a simple sharp knife.
+The epoxy resin is left to cure to a gell state before it has hardened to its final state.
+Using specific cutting techniques, a box cutter is used to slice off the overhang or drips.
+As the epoxy is still soft, it is easy to slice with a simple sharp knife.

-However, there is only a short window that this method will be effective it will only work when the resin is in a semi-solid gel state too soft or too hard and the knife won’t cut the epoxy resin. this is best method to cut small projects like coasters where is it difficult to cut with spinning or reciprocating blades from power tools.
+However, there is only a short window that this method will be effective.
+It will only work when the resin is in a semi-solid gel state; too soft or too hard and the knife won’t cut the epoxy resin.
+This is the best method to cut small projects like coasters where it is difficult to cut with spinning or reciprocating blades from power tools.

 Sanding or Grinding the Resin

-While not really cutting, resin sanding or grinding epoxy resin with power tools is an effective way to remove excess resin from your project. when you are sanding or grinding you are using an abrasive material to wear away the epoxy resin, the coarser the abrasive material the more epoxy resin is removed.
+While not really cutting, resin sanding or grinding epoxy resin with power tools is an effective way to remove excess resin from your project.
+When you are sanding or grinding, you are engaging in a cutting process using an abrasive material to wear away the epoxy resin.
+The coarser the abrasive material, the more epoxy resin is removed.

-Grinding is far more aggressive than sanding, so be sure to not use to much pressure or you might grind a gouge out of your work surface.
+Grinding is far more aggressive than sanding, so be sure to not use too much pressure or you might grind a gouge out of your work surface.

-When you sand or grind you need to gradually use a less coarse abrasive to remove scratches and gouges made but the previous grit. this method of cutting also works fantastic for flattening a project before polishing.
+When you sand or grind, you need to gradually use a less coarse abrasive to remove scratches and gouges made by the previous grit.
+This method of cutting also works fantastic for flattening a project before polishing.

 Drilling Into Epoxy Resin

-You can use a drill bit to cut into cured resin to create a hole in your project. start with drilling a small hole and gradually increase the size of the hole. be sure to not drill too close to the edge of a thin project otherwise, you run the risk of cracking the cured resin.
+You can use a drill bit to cut into cured resin to create a hole in your project.
+When drilling into epoxy resin, employing proper cutting techniques is crucial.
+Start with drilling a small hole and gradually increase the size of the hole.
+Be sure to not drill too close to the edge of a thin project; otherwise, you run the risk of cracking the cured resin.

 Cutting Resin in a CNC Machine